How Much Does It Cost to Build a House?

 The size of the house plays a significant role in determining the cost of construction.
 Commsec estimates that the average house in Australia is around 195.8 square metres, with three bedrooms, and sits on approximately 470 square metres of land.

 However, new builds tend to be larger, with an average size of 235.8 square metres.
 A larger house with more bedrooms will require more building materials, specialised equipment, and labour, leading to higher construction costs.
+Larger houses also necessitate more materials, increasing overall construction costs.

-Quality of Materials and Finishes
+Higher Quality Materials and Finishes

 The quality of materials and finishes you choose for your house can greatly impact the overall cost.
 While opting for high-quality materials may result in better craftsmanship and finishing, it can also increase construction expenses per square metre.